 So, what is Manic Miner?
 Perhaps you have been living under a rock, or perhaps you are just not old enough to remember the game that changed how we view platform games.
 For those who don’t know what Manic Miner is, let me explain…

-Manic Miner is a platform based game written for the ZX Spectrum by a [then] 16 year-old Matthew Smith and published by Bug-Byte in 1983.
+Manic Miner is a platform-based game written for the ZX Spectrum by a [then] 16-year-old Matthew Smith and published by Bug-Byte in 1983.
 It was republished later in the same year by Software Projects, a company set up by Matthew, Alan Maton, and Colin Roach.
 Although Matthew worked as a freelance developer for Bug-Byte, an oversight in his contract enabled him to take Manic Miner with him when he left – ooops!
-There is a fantastic documentary on Matthew Smith produced by Kim Justice on YouTube.
+There is a fantastic documentary on Matthew Smith, produced by Kim Justice, on YouTube.
 I highly recommend you watch it.

-Inspired by Miner 2049er which was published for the Atari 8-bit family in 1982, Manic Miner has been called one of the most influential platform games of all time.
+Inspired by Miner 2049er, which was published for the Atari 8-bit family in 1982, Manic Miner has been called one of the most influential platform games of all time.
 It has been ported to many home computers, consoles, and mobile devices.

-To get a more full flavour of Manic Miner, check out the full walkthrough video on YouTube publish by RZX Archive.
+To get a more full flavour of Manic Miner, check out the full walkthrough video on YouTube published by RZX Archive.
 You might want to turn the volume down after a few minutes to save your ears from bleeding!
 That said, Manic Miner was the first ZX Spectrum game to feature in-game music combined with sound effects while you played!

 Deconstructing the Game

 As with any game you want to create, you need a plan.
 In our instance, this process is a little easier because we already have a finished game that we can reference.
 But we do need to break the game down into it’s component parts so we understand what we need to do and can identify any challenges that we may experience during the programming.
-From this, we can plan our STOS activities and hopefully cater for any hurdles before they become problematic – there’s nothing worse than getting part way through something and realising “Oh crap!
+From this, we can plan our STOS activities and hopefully cater for any hurdles before they become problematic.
+There’s nothing worse than getting part way through something and realising “Oh crap!
 How can we deal with that?” and having to refactor a load of stuff.